 - Has available at each meeting the minutes and constitution.

-- Records all funds received and disbursed and furnishes regular statements,
+- Records all funds received and disbursed and furnishes regular statements.

 - Has available at each meeting the financial records.

-- Schedules and coordinates meetings, and
+- Schedules and coordinates meetings; sets the meeting agendas.

-- Maintaining a website, and a current membership list
+- Maintains a current membership list.

 - The charge to each new committee shall be documented in the minutes.